reginax/proj2/README.md

 Models and Description:

   Farmer
-    has name, email, id, spaces, currency; has many spaces
+    has name, email, id, spaces, and currency; has many spaces

   Plants
     has health and id; belongs to space